storyblok/storyblok-kotlin/README.md

 ## 📦 Modules

-This monorepo consists of the the following modules:
+This monorepo consists of the following modules:

 | Module                     | Description                                                        |
 |----------------------------|--------------------------------------------------------------------|